Private Ballroom, Latin, & Swing Lessons

 All private dance lessons are tailored specifically to your goals and needs.

 In private dance lessons, we progress at your pace.
 Aren’t quite getting the material we’re working on?
 No problem.
-We can use the entire hour to work on one small detail that will make you feel comfortable.
-Private dance lessons ensure that you feel comfortable and confident performing the movement before we move on.
+We can use the entire lesson to work on one small detail that will make you feel comfortable.
+Private dance lessons ensure that you feel comfortable and confident performing the movement before you move on.
 In a group setting, the instruction caters to the entire group.
 While you may get a general idea of how to perform a specific movement, there will be less time for discussing nuances or gaining full comfort with the dance.

 In private dance lessons, we cover material that you’re interested in learning.
 As the sole student(s) in the dance lesson, you decide what you’d like to work on.
-That’s not to say your instructor doesn’t have a vision and a plan for your dancing, but you are the one that sets your goals and decides what you’d like to achieve.
+That’s not to say your instructor doesn’t have a vision and a plan for your dancing, but you are the one who sets your goals and decides what you’d like to achieve.
 Maybe you’re not inspired by salsa, and would rather learn to waltz.
-That’s totally fine!
-Maybe you aren’t sure what you like, but want to try both salsa and waltz to see.
+That’s fine!
+Maybe you aren’t sure what you like but want to try both salsa and waltz to see.
 That’s also totally fine!
-Maybe you see a dance on youtube that you would love to spend time working on?
+Maybe you see a dance on YouTube that you would love to spend time working on?
 Great!
 In private lessons, we’re here to inspire you to love dance in ways that fit your desires.
-In group dance sessions, the instructor has a clear outline for what material the group should be covering, and there’s not time to explore other things that interest you.
+In group dance sessions, the instructor has a clear outline for what material the group should be covering, and there’s no time to explore other things that interest you.

 Group dance lessons provide a very different learning environment than private dance lessons, and focus on putting the skills you gained in private lessons to use in a social setting.